 Here at Feature Upvote we offer a 30 day free trial so you can see if our feedback boards with Jira integration work for you (true story: we created Feature Upvote because we found it difficult to track and qualify feedback with Jira).

-This is an example of a Feature Upvote product idea board
+This is an example of a Feature Upvote product feedback board

 Jira can quickly get complex when you have multiple projects.
 So do you need more than one project?